Pharylon/hao_deng_cloud/README.md

 1. In Home Assistant click on `Settings`
 1. Click on `Devices & services`
 1. Click on `+ Add integration`
-1. Search for and select `How Deng Cloud`
+1. Search for and select `Hao Deng Cloud`
 1. Enter you `username` and `password` you also use in the **Hao Deng** app
 1. The system will download you light list and add them to Home Assistant
 1. Once the system could connect to one of the lights your lights will show up as _available_ and can be controlled from HA